sendgrid/docs/source/Classroom/Basics/API/api_key_permissions.md

 During the [API Key creation process]({{root_url}}/API_Reference/Web_API_v3/API_Keys/index.html) you will be able to:

 1. Give your new key a name for easy identification
-2. Set which permissions are to be associated with your new key
+2. Select which permissions you would like to be associated with your new key

+When assigning permissions to your API Key, you will be given the option to select one of the following levels of access:

+* **No Access** prevents the API Key from accessing any endpoint
+* **Read Access** allows the API Key to access GET endpoints
+* **Full Access** allows the API Key to access GET, PATCH, PUT, DELETE, and POST endpoints

 Once an API Key is assigned permissions, it will only be able to authenticate API calls that reside within the scope of those permissions.